yasinsoylu/Covid-Havelsan/Readme.md

 | **Git**     | 2.50.1    |       |

 > **Note:** Please make sure the versions above are installed on your system before working with this project.

+# libraries
+Required libraries for React:
+- **npm install axios**
+- **npm install recharts**

+> The requirements for Spring will be automatically provided by Maven with pom.xml.